 Plus, there’s a mini countdown at the top of the page to create urgency, and a social proof box in the bottom corner that gives social proof.
 It shows people who have recently registered to attend the webinar:

 2. Search Engine Journal’s webinar page

 You need key information (like an email address) to invite people to your webinar.
 That’s why businesses run them in the first place: they’re a great way to collect leads and build an email list.

 You don’t have to settle with a single email address field, though.
-Take this webinar landing page from Search Engine Land.
+Take this webinar landing page from Search Engine Journal.

 3. Shea Global’s webinar sign-up form

 Regardless of what type of content you’re giving to your audience, it needs to revolve around a pain point: something they’re experiencing that your brand, product, or service was designed to help.

 This webinar registration page from Shea Global does exactly that.
 The description copy highlights why there’s a problem with customer service (backed up with research and statistics), which leads into how their webinar helps attendees combat the problem.
 Why wouldn’t you want to sign up?